Neetx/sshdodge/README.md

 ---

-Tool developed to demonstrate the weakness of some ssh password.
+Tool developed to demonstrate the weakness of some ssh passwords.
 It bypasses fail to ban protection changing ip with anonsurf, after some attempts defined in input by user.
 Use these tool with consciousness.